wazuh/wazuh-qa/docs/DocGenerator/README.md

 ### Debug
     python3 DocGenerator.py -d

-Using **-d**, the tool will run in DEBUG mode, logging extra information in the log file.
+Using **-d**, the tool runs in DEBUG mode, logging extra information in the log file.

 ### Version
     python3 DocGenerator.py -v